Édouard Brasey

-Édouard Brasey is a French novelist, essayist, scriptwriter and story-teller born on 25 March 1954.
+Édouard Brasey (born 25 March 1954) is a French novelist, essayist, scriptwriter and story-teller born on 25 March 1954.
 Author of more than seventy works, many of which have been translated into English, Russian, Japanese, Spanish, Portuguese and Italian.
 He specialises in the themes of the esoteric, fables, legends and fantasy.
 He won a prize of Imaginales in 2006 for La Petite Encyclopédie du Merveilleux, and a prize Merlin in 2009 for his novel La Malédiction de l'Anneau.
 Subsequently, he has become essentially a novelist, notably published by Calmann-Lévy.
 His historical-esoteric thriller that was published in 2013, Le Dernier Pape, anticipated the abdication of Benoît XVI.

 Biography

 Édouard Brasey was born on 25 March 1954 in Marseille.
 He has been interested in the imaginary since his childhood.
-He has an entry in Who's Who in France. and is member of Mensa International.
+He has an entry in Who's Who in France and is member of Mensa International.

 Qualifications and Career in Journalism, Radio and TV

 Graduating from the ESSEC Business School (École Supérieure des Sciences Economiques et Commerciales), he gained a Master in Private Law at Lyon II-Lumière, a Diploma of the Institut d'Etudes Politiques of Lyon, and a Master in Cinema Studies and Scriptwriting (Paris I-La Sorbonne), with the directors Éric Rohmer et Jean Rouch as professors.
 He also trained in the theatre, in story-telling and in commedia dell'arte.
 He has been a journalist for Lire, L'Expansion, Challenges, Livres Hebdo, Le Monde de la musique, Le Figaro Madame and L'Usine Nouvelle.
 He writes regularly for the review Historia, edits reviews of historical crime novels, and collaborates in special features concerning witchcraft, the devil, medieval legends, superstitions, pirates or fairy-tales.
 He collaborates in publications of Historia dedicated to the works of the illustrator Hergé, Tintin et les Forces Obscures and Tintin et la Mer.
 He was finalist for the New York Festival Best World's Radio Program 2015 with "The Night Washerwomen", extract from two series of ten short radio programs for the French Radio channel Radio Bleu, "The Little Folk of Halloween" and "The Little Folk of the Legends".
 He plays an "expert in superstitions" for the French TV channel France 2.